 Every beacon has a Unique Identification Number (UIN, also known as the beacon Hex ID).
-The Hex ID consists of 15 hexadecimal characters.
+The Hex ID for an FGB consists of 15 hexadecimal characters.
 For example, 3EF42AF43F81FE0 is the Hex ID of an Australian EPIRB.
-The Hex ID is displayed on the beacon (see Figure 2.3).
+The Hex ID is displayed on the beacon (see Figure 2.4).
+While a SGB has a 15 Hex ID that is backwards compatible with the 15 Hex IDs assigned to FGBs, the complete Hex ID for a SGB consists of 23 hexadecimal characters.